SuperVK/sparse-image-repr-bep/bep.typ

 // - sin(b), cos(b))$

 == Culling<culling>
 As we want to decrease the number of Gaussians that we save, we will remove the Gaussians based on their parameters.
-This process we will call culling.
-The most obvious is that we would like to remove Gaussians where the color values are negligibly small for all Gaussian layers.
+This process we will call culling. #todo-box[cite Gaussian splaating paper that also calls it culling] The most obvious is that we would like to remove Gaussians where the color values are negligibly small for all Gaussian layers.
 Formalized by
 $
 sum_j^3 abs(c^(1,j)) <= 0.05 and sum_j^3 abs(c^(2,j)) <= 0.05 and sum_j^3 abs(c^(3,j)) <= 0.05.
 $

-The other criterion is again the anisotropy of the Gaussian, as mentioned earlier.
+The other criterion is the size of the Gaussian.
 Formally, we do this by removing all Gaussians where
 $
  s 1 + s 2 <= -7.5.
 $

-The problem is that these Gaussians are visible, so doing this culling after all training is done would leave some gaps in the image.
+The problem is that these Gaussians are still visible, so doing this culling after all training is done could leave some gaps in the image.
 Therefore, we do this on 80% of the training, thus giving the gradient descent still some iterations to recover and fill the gaps.

 = Results
   To put this into practice, we use pytorch to make use of CUDA kernels and speed up the rendering.
-The source code is available at ().
-The images are constrained to 1:1 to ease the implementation; the theory can be easily scaled to any ratio.
+The source code is available on GitHub#footnote[https://github.com/SuperVK/sparse-image-repr-bep] The images are constrained to 1:1 to ease the implementation; the theory can be easily scaled to any ratio.
 The resolution can differ, depending on the input.
 For the experiments, mostly 100x100 resolutions are used, as this is a limitation of the physical hardware on which the tests were run.
+Higher resolution images would use more VRAM.

 The hardware used is an `Intel(R) Core(TM) i7-10750H (12) @ z` and `NVIDIA Quadro T1000 Mobile`; on this hardware, training took between 1 minute and 5 minutes.
-However, this is not a goal of the project.
+However, minimising the training time is not a goal of the project.

 In this section, we will discuss the results and adaptations we have made based on the findings.
 We will first present the final product, which includes all the adaptations, which we will use as our base performance to compare against.